jlalande/webapp-demo/README.md

 Usage
 -----
-You can build the project using Maven:
+You can build the project using Maven.

 `mvn clean package`

-You can also use the embedded Jetty to quickly run the Web application:
+You can also use the embedded Jetty to quickly run the Web application.

 `mvn jetty:run`

-And then, point your browser to http://localhost:8080/hello.
+And then, point your browser to [http://localhost:8080/hello](http://localhost:8080/hello).